paulodiovani/blog.diovani.com/technology/_posts/2017-07-06-improve-linux-memory-usage.md

 [zram](https://www.kernel.org/doc/Documentation/blockdev/zram.txt) (formerly `compcache`) and [zswap](https://www.kernel.org/doc/Documentation/vm/zswap.txt) are both kernel modules used to compress memory prior to disk swap.
 They both use more CPU in exchange to store more information on the RAM.

-While `zram` creates a block device in memory, that can be used as a swap device, `zswap` compress memory pages when they are to be swapped out and store them in a memory pool inside system RAM.
+While `zram` creates a block device in memory that can be used as a swap device, `zswap` compress memory pages when they are to be swapped out and store them in a memory pool inside system RAM itself.

 You surely don't have to use both.
 I started to use `zswap` recently and it really reduces Swap usage allowing applications to have a faster access to available memory.